pkmishra/node-perfectapi/readme.md

  - Native Node.js access to an API
  - Command-line access to an API
  - Self-hosted server exposing the API via REST+JSON
- - (SOON) Native proxy access to other PerfectAPIs exposed over REST+JSON
+ - Native proxy access to other PerfectAPIs exposed over REST+JSON

 Reasons to use PerfectAPI
 -------------------------